2.13 Provisions, Contingent Liabilities and Contingent Assets

 2 Gratuity and leave Obligation

-The Company has a funded defined benefit gratuity plan and is governed by the Payment of Gratuity Act, 1972.
+The Company has a defined benefit gratuity plan which is unfunded and is governed by the Payment of Gratuity Act, 1972.
 Under the Act, employee who has completed five years of service is entitled to specific benefit.
 The level of benefits provided depends on the employee's length of service and salary at retirement age.

 The following tables summarise the components of net benefit expense recognised in the Statement of Profit or Loss and the funded status and amounts recognised in the Balance Sheet for the respective plans: